Meals on Wheels

 How to receive Meals on Wheels

-The Your Choice Menu allows you to choose from several options each day to select the food that best suits your tastes and is updated twice a year.
+The Your Choice Menu allows you to choose from several nutritious options each day to select the food that best suits your tastes.
+Meals are delivered either fresh or frozen.
+Our menu is updated twice a year.

 Meals on Wheels can:

 - provide choice and flexibility for each client.

 - supply one meal a day that consists of a soup, main meal and dessert.
 A vitamin C supplement is also provided in the form of a fruit juice or piece of fruit.

 - cater for a range of special dietary, medical and cultural requirements.
 Eligible residents can have up to seven meals a week.

 - provide high quality meals produced following strict food handling procedures.

 - deliver meals Monday to Friday between 9am-12pm, by our dedicated and trained team of volunteers.